 How to get AWS EC2 up and running?

-AWS EC2 is easy to launch, and doesn’t take long to deploy.
+AWS EC2 server is easy to launch, and doesn’t take long to deploy.
 It gives flexibility to your computing and can help to manage business data and infrastructure efficiently.

 Account Creation & Access to AWS Console